-Type of Funding: FY20/21 Assistance to Europe, Eurasia and Central Asia (AEECA) under the Foreign Assistance Act
+Type of Funding: FY21/2022 Assistance to Europe, Eurasia and Central Asia (AEECA) under the Foreign Assistance Act

 B1.
 Awards related to this notice is subject to availability of funding.
 The U.S. Embassy reserves the right to cancel this Notice of Funding Opportunity at any time without any commitment to any applicant.
-Awarding of non-competitive continuation in FY 2022 is contingent on the availability of funding and successful performance.
+Awarding of non-competitive continuations in FY 2022 and FY 2023 is contingent on the availability of funding and successful performance.

 C. ELIGIBILITY INFORMATION

 C1.
-Who can apply: U.S. public and private non-profit organizations and accredited post-secondary U.S. higher education institutions (community colleges, liberal arts colleges, public and private universities) meeting the eligibility requirements outlined in this section are eligible to apply.
+Who can apply: Non-government, non-profit organizations (including think tanks, civil society organizations) educational institutions that are based and legally registered in Bosnia and Herzegovina are eligible to apply.
 Applicants must demonstrate an ability to work in all parts of BiH, whether independently or in cooperation with a partner organization.

 C2.
-Other eligibility requirements: All organizations must have a DUNS unique entity identifier, and a valid registration on www.SAM.gov, before their project proposals can be funded.
-Organization must obtain a DUNS number and SAM registration in order to receive funding.
+Other eligibility requirements: All organizations must have a valid registration on www.SAM.gov before their project proposals can be funded.
+Organization must obtain SAM registration in order to receive funding.
 Please see Section E for information on how to obtain these registrations.